Timber Frame Manufacturing Using Locally Sourced Timber

 Building a timber frame begins with selecting the perfect timber.
-Hamill Creek ensures that all of their products are engineered from responsibly and ethically harvested wood sources.
+Our timber frame manufacturers Hamill Creek ensure that all of our products are engineered from responsibly and ethically harvested wood sources.
 British Columbia is one of the world leaders in Sustainable Forest Management and is known for its abundant population of Douglas Fir, Larch, Spruce, Western Red Cedar, and many more species.

 Once the timber has been harvested, it needs to be dried.
 There are two main methods: air-drying and kiln drying.